 Russia is in a perilous cycle of self-harm, with potential long-term damage to itself from invasion of Ukraine – just as in 2014.
 From 2013-2020 Russian GDP per capita fell 37%.
 The annexation of Crimea in 2014 boosted approval figures for President Putin; since 2015 they have fallen.

 What next?
-Maximum sanctions will now be triggered.
-The next hours and days will show the military situation.
-Like the Russian invasion of 2014, long-term this new invasion is a lose-lose for Russia and its people as well as a catastrophe for the people of Ukraine and a grave threat to European and even world security over the months and years ahead.
+The Russia-Ukraine war led to sanctions against Moscow.
+Like the Russian invasion of Ukraine in 2014, long-term the new invasion is a lose-lose for Russia and its people as well as a catastrophe for the people of Ukraine and a grave threat to European and even world security over the months and years ahead.

-The origins of the crisis lie not in Ukraine but in Moscow.
+The origins of the Russia-Ukraine war lie not in Ukraine but in Moscow.
 This war is all about keeping Vladimir Putin in power.
 He fears an invasion of democracy – coming over the border from Ukraine – which could threaten his position.
-The recent trial of Alexei Navalny, in a prison in Siberia, shows how frightened President Putin is of democracy and accusations of corruption against him.
+The trial of Alexei Navalny, in a prison in Siberia, shows how frightened President Putin is of democracy and accusations of corruption against him (2024 edit: Navalny died, most probably on the Kremlin’s orders, in an arctic prison camp in February 2024).
 The only threat to Russia is that which a democratic, successful Ukraine would pose to the grip of the Russian leadership on power (see “Why did Russia change its mind?” below).

 President Putin may have a secondary, related aim – to secure himself a place in history as the leader who restored Russian “greatness” and to increase what he perceives as Russian security.
 He may have convinced himself this is what he is doing.
 In fact, all Russian’s interventions in Ukraine since 2013 have been counter-productive, slowing Russian economic growth and encouraging suspicion of Russian territorial intentions in Ukraine and elsewhere in eastern Europe.